 We routinely share personal data with:

-companies within the Getech group;
+• Companies within the Getech group.

-third parties we use to help deliver our products and/or services to you, eg payment service providers;
+• Third parties we use to help deliver our products and/or services to you, e.g. payment service providers.

-other third parties we use to help us run our business, egprovision of IT services;
+• Other third parties we use to help us run our business, e.g. provision of IT services.

-We only allow our service providers to handle your personal data if we are satisfied they take appropriate measures to protect your personal data.
+We only allow our service providers to handle your personal data if we are satisfied, they take appropriate measures to protect your personal data.
 We also impose contractual obligations on service providers to ensure they can only use your personal data to provide services to us and to you.

 We may also need to:

-share personal data with external auditors, eg in relation to the audit of our accounts;
+• Share personal data with external auditors, eg in relation to the audit of our accounts.

-disclose and exchange information with law enforcement agencies and regulatory bodies to comply with our legal and regulatory obligations
+• Disclose and exchange information with law enforcement agencies and regulatory bodies to comply with our legal and regulatory obligations.

-share some personal data with other parties, such as potential buyers of some or all of our business or during a restructuring—usually, information will be anonymised but this may not always be possible, however, the recipient of the information will be bound by confidentiality obligations.
+• Share some personal data with other parties, such as potential buyers of some or all of our business or during a restructuring —usually, information will be anonymised, but

-If you would like more information about who we share our data with and why, please contact us at [email].
+If you would like more information about who we share our data with and why, please contact us at HR@Getecha.com

 Where your personal data is held

-Personal data may be held at our offices in Singapore and those third party service providers and representatives as described above.
+Personal data may be held at our offices in Singapore and those third-party service providers and representatives as described above.

-Personal data may be stored anywhere in
+Personal data may be stored anywhere in the world, including but not limited to

-and the European Union, in the cloud, on our servers, on the servers of our
+Singapore, Malaysia, the Philippines, India, and the European Union, in the cloud, on our servers, on the servers of our affiliates or the servers of our service providers.

 How long your personal data will be kept

-We will keep your personal data while you have an account with us or while we are providing products and/or services to you.
-Thereafter, we will keep your personal data for as long as is necessary:
+We will keep your personal data while you have an account with us or while we are providing products and/or services to

-to respond to any questions, complaints or claims made by you or on your behalf;
+• To respond to any questions, complaints or claims made by you or on your behalf.

-to show that we treated you fairly;
+• To show that we treated you fairly.

-to keep records required by law.
+• To keep records required by law.

 We will not keep your personal data for longer than necessary.
 Different retention periods apply for different types of personal data.